airalab/robonomics-wiki/docs/use-blueprints.md

     https://github.com/home-assistant/core
 ---

-In this article you will know how to add automation bluerprints to your Home Assistant and configure it.
+In this article you will know how to add automation blueprints to your Home Assistant and configure it.

 ## Blueprint Automations